jessica-woodgate/desk23/Documentation/5. Evaluation/README.md

 c.
 [User acceptance testing - evaluation of design with users](https://github.com/jess-mw/desk23/tree/main/Documentation/5.%20Evaluation#c-user-acceptance-testing-evaluation-of-your-design-with-users--methods-undertaken-findings-implications)

 ## a.
-Details of how you evaluated your designs (techniques used & awareness of their limitations).
-Description of techniques suitable for your particular design.
-A timeline of evaluation of your design.
+Details of how we evaluated our designs.

 The evaluation process was carried out throughout the whole design process.
 Two forms of evaluation were included; In the first form, the group member set up regular meeting to evaluate their design process.
 At this stage, the group mainly compared current website design with original ideas and decided features need to be adjusted to fulfil its purpose.
 By using such method, the group could easily improve their design closer to the original target, but lacking understanding of aimed user groups requirements introduced potential danger of ignoring specific need of user, making the website may meet the design target but difficult to use.